alexhuangster/alexhuangster.github.io/_drafts/notes-on-the-c-programming-language-2nd-edition.md

 - No input/output facilities; there are no READ or WRITE statements, and no built-in file access methods.

 The basic philosophy of C is that **programmers know what they are doing**.
 Based on this, C has no strong type-checking.

+## Types, Operators, and Expressions

+### Variable Names

+> At least the first 31 characters of an internal name are significant.
+For function names and external variables, the number may be less than 31, because external names may be used by assemblers and loaders over which the language has no control.
+For external names, the standard guarantees uniqueness only for 6 characters and a single case.

+An [easy-to-misunderstand paragraph.
+There is some [discussion on Stack Overflow](paragraph) about this paragraph.
+According to an [answer](https://stackoverflow.com/a/12979078/11397411) by [O. Jones](https://stackoverflow.com/users/205608/o-jones), modern compilers and toolchains no longer have different name-length limitations.

+So I know why all names of functions in C standard library are so short.